AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Mathematical structures on the sets

-For order sets can be used for modeling the
+For order for sets to be used for modeling the laws of

 ...) , introduction

-which such a structure is introduced is sometimes called a support set .
+which such a structure is introduced is sometimes called a carrier set.

 and retains all the properties introduced by the mathematical